| Park | Highlights | Parking |

 Stanton Park

 Stanton Park, near Stanton Fitzwarren, offers woodland, grassland, and a lake.
-It's a good spot for dog walking and quieter walks.
-Facilities are more limited than Coate Water or Lydiard, but it's well used by local residents.
+A good spot for dog walking and quieter walks – popular with locals and their dogs.
+Facilities are more limited than Coate Water or Lydiard.
+The Freke Arms pub nearby is dog-friendly for a post-walk stop – see our dog-friendly Swindon guide.

 Queen's Park